mika-s/mika-s.github.io/_posts/_drafts/2019-06-01-notes-on-70-762-Developing-SQL-Databases.markdown

 #### Design scalar-valued and table-valued user-defined functions based on business requirements

-I have previously written about that here: https://mika-s.github.io/sql/certification/70-761/2019/05/27/notes-on-70-761-Querying-Data-with-Transact-SQL.html#table_valued_function.
+I have previously written about that [here][github-70-761-tvf].

 <a name="identify_differences_between_deterministic_and_non_deterministic_functions"></a>

 #### Identify differences between deterministic and non-deterministic functions

-I have previously written about that here: https://mika-s.github.io/sql/certification/70-761/2019/05/27/notes-on-70-761-Querying-Data-with-Transact-SQL.html#differences_deterministic_nondeterministic.
+I have previously written about that [here][github-70-761-deterministic-vs-nondeterministic].

 ---